 Gainesville is a beautiful place to live.
 Its many natural creeks, lakes, and wetlands provide a wide range of benefits.
 Water quality is improved through wetlands and creek vegetative buffers that filter nutrients and impurities from runoff.
 Local waterways provide habitat for fish and wildlife.
 Floodplains that surround local water bodies also provide storage and conveyance of runoff from heavy rainfall that help reduce the impacts of flooding.

 Lakes, creeks and wetlands not only provide valuable natural function, they also provide beautiful settings for nature parks and hiking trails as well as private homes.
 Since 1987, new homes and business located in floodplains have been reviewed for compliance with the Gainesville flood ordinance.
 In order for a community to offer flood insurance through the National Flood Insurance Program (NFIP) the community is required to enforce certain minimum regulations on development in the floodplain.
-This management of the floodplain is done to ensure that flooding problems do not increase and to work towards the reduction in the risk of flooding.
-This work is performed by the City of Gainesville Public Works and Building Departments.
+This management of the floodplain is done to ensure that flooding problems do not increase and to work towards reducing the risk of flooding.

 Flood Hazards in Gainesville Florida:

 Most flooding in Gainesville occurs near our major water bodies which include creeks, lakes, and ponds.
 Major creek systems include Sweetwater Branch, Hogtown and Possum creek systems, Little Hatchet Creek, and Lake Forest Creek.
-Clear Lake and Newnan’s lake are our two largest lakes, with Lake Alice being within the University of Florida campus.
+Clear Lake and Newnans Lake are our two largest lakes, with Lake Alice being within the University of Florida campus.
 Gainesville also has significant prairie and wetland areas around the above mentioned lakes, but also including Payne’s Prairie, Hogtown Prairie, and portions of Kanapaha Prairie.
 These areas have also been historical locations of local flooding.
-Flooding in Gainesville is historically caused by heavy rainfall, either from sustained durations, such as a tropical storm, or from afternoon thunderstorms that can produce a local flooding event within minutes.
+Flooding in Gainesville is historically caused by heavy rainfall, either from sustained durations, such as a tropical storm, or from severe thunderstorms that can produce localized flooding generally when the intensity of the rainfall event exceeds the capacity of the storm drain systems.
+These types of flooding events generally dissipate within minutes.
 Gainesville’s special flood hazard areas on the Flood Insurance Rate Maps (FIRM) are currently confined to Zone A, AE zones.